lidanger/eve/docs/features.rst

 datasource (see :ref:`source`), similar functionality can be easily achieved.

-MongoDB and SQL Support
+MongoDB 和 SQL 支持
 ------------------------
 Support for single or multiple MongoDB database/servers comes out of the box.
 An SQLAlchemy extension provides support for SQL backends.
 Additional data layers can can be developed with relative ease.
 Visit the `extensions page`_ for a list of community developed data layers and extensions.

-Powered by Flask
+Flask 技术支持
 ----------------
 Eve is based on the Flask_ micro web framework.
 Actually, Eve itself is a Flask subclass, which means that Eve exposes all of Flask functionalities and